 Suffering from a broken bone can be a traumatic experience.
 Regardless of whether you need surgery for your broken bone or fracture, you may require time off of work, physical therapy, and future medical care.
 This can result in high costs financially, as well as physical and emotional stress.
 All of these are types of damages that may be recoverable in a bone injury claim.

-Of course, the value of a personal injury claim will also depend on whether you can establish that the other party is liable or at fault for causing your injury.
-To the extent the other party is able to show that you somehow shared in the fault in causing your injury, a legal doctrine known as “comparative negligence” in Kansas and Missouri may reduce or bar your right to recover compensation.
+Of course, the value of a personal injury claim will also depend on whether you can prove the other party is liable or at fault for causing your injury.
+If the other party is able to show that you somehow shared in the fault in causing your injury, a legal doctrine known as “comparative negligence” in Kansas and Missouri may reduce or bar your right to recover compensation.

 For this reason, it is important to seek the guidance of an experienced injury attorney who can build the strongest case possible and maximize your compensation.
 Our Kansas City bone injury attorney is ready to make sure you get the money you deserve, and take the stress and worry away so you can focus on getting better.
-Call our Kansas City bone injury lawyer today at (816) 203-0143.
+Call our Kansas City bone injury lawyer today at (816) 203-0143 for a free consultation.

 Contact Our Bone Fracture Injury Lawyer Today